-Tony Farrell is a wood-turner and wood-harvester.
-All his work is made in his workshop in Cork, Ireland.
-He makes multi-purpose boards, turns bowls, lamps, hollow forms and boxes, buttons, cake stands, bookshelves and other wooden objects all from native Irish woods, which he harvest and season himself.
+Tony Farrell is a wood-turner and wood-harvester, working in Cork, Ireland.
+He makes multi-purpose boards, turns bowls, lamps, hollow forms and boxes, buttons, cake stands, bookshelves and other wooden objects all from native Irish woods, which he harvests and seasons himself.

 Seasoning the wood takes a minimum of six months and can take up to two years, depending on the type of wood, and the condition of the tree before it is harvested.